Moduli spaces of curves with polynomial point counts

 \subsection{Structure of the paper}

 In Section \ref{pointcounting}, we recall well-known conditions for polynomial point counts, based on the Grothendieck--Lefschetz trace formula.
 In particular, the vanishing of odd weight Euler characteristics is a necessary condition for polynomial point counts, and having cohomology of Tate type is a sufficient condition.
-We deduce that Theorems~\ref{thm:polynomial}, \ref{thm:Tatetype}, and \ref{thm:smallestn} follow from Theorem~\ref{thm:Tatetype-markedpoints}, Corollary~\ref{cor:chi13}, and Theorem~\ref{thm:wt11 intro}.
+We deduce that Theorems~\ref{thm:polynomial}, \ref{thm:Tatetype}, and \ref{thm:smallestn} follow from the ``if" part of Theorem~\ref{thm:Tatetype-markedpoints} combined with Corollary~\ref{cor:chi13}, and Theorem~\ref{thm:wt11 intro}.

-In Section \ref{sec:polycount}, we prove Theorem~\ref{thm:Tatetype-markedpoints}, showing that $H^*(\M_{g,n})$ is of Tate type for $3g + 2n < 25$.
-The proof uses previously known results on non-Tate cohomology when $g=1$, recent results on the pure weight cohomology of $\M_{g,n}$ when $g\geq 2$, and symmetries of stable graphs.
+In Section \ref{sec:polycount}, we prove the ``if" part of Theorem~\ref{thm:Tatetype-markedpoints} and show that the ``only if" part follows from Theorem~\ref{thm:smallestn}.
+To show that $H^*(\M_{g,n})$ is of Tate type for $3g + 2n < 25$, we use known results on non-Tate cohomology when $g=1$, recent results on the pure weight cohomology of $\M_{g,n}$ when $g\geq 2$, and symmetries of stable graphs.

 In Sections~\ref{h13sec}--\ref{sec:GK13}, we compute $H^{13}(\Mb_{g,n})$ for all $g$ and $n$ and apply this to compute the weight thirteen Euler characteristic of $\M_{g,n}$ for small $g$ and $n$.
 In particular, we prove Theorem~\ref{thm:H13} and deduce Corollary~\ref{cor:chi13}.